-106 WORLD REGIONAL GEOGRAPHY 3 UNITS
+106 WORLD REGIONAL GEOGRAPHY

-World regional geography studies the overarching principles of human geography as applied to the major cultural regions of the world.
-Topics will be investigated from both a regional and global perspective and will include: language, religion and ethnicity; population, land use and settlement patterns; economic, social and political systems; urban and environmental relationships; and the effects of technology and globalization in a rapidly changing world.
+World regional geography studies the overarching principles of human geography as applied to the major geographic regions of the world including Africa, the Middle East, South and East Asia, Australia, Europe and the Americas.
+Regional analysis will include: language, religion and ethnicity; population, land use and settlement patterns; economic, social and political systems; urban and environmental relationships; and the effects of technology and globalization in a rapidly changing world.